-API Destinations is a new feature for EventBridge that enables developers to send events back to many on-prem or SaaS applications with the ability to control throughput and authentication.
+API Destinations is a new feature for EventBridge that enables developers to send events back to many on-premises or software as a service (SaaS) applications with the ability to control throughput and authentication.
 Customers can send events to any web-based application with a web address without worrying about writing custom code, or using additional infrastructure.
 Customers can configure rules with input transformations that will map the event’s format to the receiving service format, and you can use EventBridge to take care of security and delivery.
 Learn more in this blog post.

 Archive and Replay Events

 Event Replay is a new feature for Amazon EventBridge that allows customers to reprocess past events back to an event bus or a specific EventBridge rule.
-This feature enables developers to quickly debug their applications, extend them by hydrating targets with historic events, and recover from errors.
+This feature enables developers to debug their applications quickly, extend them by hydrating targets with historic events, and recover from errors.
 Learn more in this blog post.

 Fully managed and scalable event bus

 Amazon EventBridge is a serverless, fully managed, and scalable event bus that allows applications to communicate using events.
 There is no infrastructure to manage and no capacity to provision.

 Your AWS applications can take action based on events that SaaS applications generate.
 Amazon EventBridge is natively integrated with SaaS applications from many providers including Datadog, OneLogin, PagerDuty, Savyint, Segment, SignalFX, SugarCRM, Symantec, Whispir, and Zendesk, with additional integrations planned.
 You don’t need to manage any integration setup such as authentication events from your SaaS provider simply appear on your event bus.